-- 3. United States Government Agencies - a.
-Purchase Authorization
+3. United States Government Agencies

 The Director of Finance may invest in bonds, debentures, notes or callables issued or guaranteed by the United States Governments agencies, provided such obligations are backed by the full faith and credit of the United States Government.
 Such securities will include, but not be limited to the following: